SHARP PC-G850VS

 Notes: According to several sources on the internet this apparently is the last Pocket Computer ever fabricated.
 Much of the calculator’s user interface is in Japanese.
 It has 32 kB of memory, leaving a storage capacity of 30179 bytes for the user.

 It is a Japan-only model by SHARP and it is targeted for education.
 Its manual is in Japanese but using an intermediate German translation an English manual was created by Jack W. Hsu.
-You can download it here (link valid 2024-01-13).
+You can download it here (link validated 2024-01-13).
 Without this very nice translation it is slightly difficult to use this machine.

 Quite a capable Pocket Computer.
 It’s primary programming language is BASIC.
 Additional languages are C, CASL (using compilation) and ASSELBL (assembly, machine language for its Z80 processor).
 CASL is a language specific to the COMET virtual machine, a virtual machine and assembler system that was created by the Japanese Ministry of Education to facilitate students in learning how to really program.
 It can also be used in PIC mode, which is used for specific externally connected programmable PIC microcontrollers using machine language.